gretaegan/exploreTokyo-MS2/README.md

 *As a returning user of this website, I want*

 1. To find the website functioning.
+To be able to come back and use the map to locate various hospitality.

 1. To be able to contact the travel company without any issues.
+To find the contact form functioning and to find the company's details easily.

 *As the business owner, I want*

 1. A website that showcases the product and inspires the user to want to travel.
+To show the best of Tokyo and to make the user want to book a trip.

 1. For users to be able to contact me without any problems.
+The site should be functioning at all times and easy to use.

 # Design

 ### Images Used
 .

-* The images I used for this project were sourced from Google and have been referenced in the acknowledgments of this Readme.
+* The images I used for this project were sourced from Google and have been referenced in the content section of this Readme.

 * I wanted images to show both the city aspect of Tokyo, the neon lights and skyscrapers and crowds, and also the cherry blossoms, national parks and shrines.
 I feel it was important to show both aspects of Tokyo to inspire potential visitors.

-* // photo credits here?
+* I included a carousel on the main page to showcase three main highlights of Tokyo, the Golden Gai area of Shinjuku, the famous Shibuya crossing and a shot of the
+Imperial palace against the skyscrapers of Tokyo.

 ### Typography

 * I have used the fonts 'Architects Daughter' and 'Raleway' in this project.
 I wanted to convay a feeling of casual professionalism and also to use a font that I felt was fitting with the Japanese theme of the site.
  Architects Daughter is the perfect amount of casual and artistic and I think it has captured the feel of the site well.
 Raleway is a font that is both professional looking and casual so I have used it for all minor headings and information paragraphs and am pleased with the look it convays.